 Ingredients

-Hummus comes together with just a few key ingredients.
+This Lemon Dill Hummus comes together with just a few key ingredients.

-- Tahini: this is where hummus gets its wonderful sesame seed flavor.
-Make sure to use a good-quality tahini and know that your hummus may taste different when you use different tahinis (it's a good thing!).
+- Tahini: This is where hummus gets its wonderful sesame seed flavor.
+Make sure to use good-quality tahini and know that your hummus may taste different when you use different tahinis (it's a good thing!).
 You can buy tahini at most grocery stores, or you can also order tahini online from a wide variety of brands.

-- Garlic: you don't want the garlic to be overpowering in this recipe, but you do want just a bit!
+- Garlic: You don't want the garlic to be overpowering in this recipe, but you do want just a bit!

-- Lemon juice: fresh-squeezed lemon juice is best.
+- Lemon juice: Fresh-squeezed lemon juice is best.
 This gives the hummus a light and bright flavor.

-- Chickpeas: make sure you rinse your chickpeas before you add them to the mix!
+- Chickpeas: Make sure you rinse your chickpeas before you add them to the mix.

-See full recipe below for detailed instructions.
+See full recipe below for detailed directions.

 This Lemon Dill Hummus comes together in just a few easy steps.